SUSPENSION TUNING MODULE (STM)

 As mentioned above the Results of the Damper Generation & Optimization Feature can be devised into 2 Sections:

-In Section 1 All Results are displayed for the Newly Created Damper Curve.
-Step 1 does present the Linear Damper Data and in Step 2 one can evaluate the added Knee-Point Characteristics.
-In each Step the Performance Index Graph does show "Live" the Progress of the Optimization Process and data will be "Frozen" at the End of the Execution of each Step.
+In Section 1, all results are displayed for the newly created damper curve.
+Step 1 presents the linear damper data, and in Step 2, one can evaluate the added knee-point characteristics.
+In each step, the Performance Index Graph shows the progress of the optimization process "live," and data will be "frozen" at the end of the execution of each step.

-In Section 2 All Results are displayed for the Newly Created & Fully Optimized Damper Curve.
-Step 3 does present the Results for the Optimized Overall % Critical Damping (Damping Ratio) and in Step 4 one can evaluate the Best Combination of Bump & Rebound Damping.
-As the Fast Fourier Transformation in the Frequency Domain does primarily consider the Total Amount of Damping in the System the Optimization towards Bump & Rebound Damping is entirely executed in the Time Domain.
+In Section 2, all results are displayed for the newly created and fully optimized damper curve.
+Step 3 presents the results for the optimized overall % critical damping (damping ratio), and in Step 4, one can evaluate the best combination of bump and rebound damping.
+As the Fast Fourier Transformation in the Frequency Domain primarily considers the total amount of damping in the system, the optimization towards bump and rebound damping is entirely executed in the Time Domain.

 CLASSIC ANALYTICAL RESULTS